aryanjassal/chroma/README.md

 To keep using the default theme palette and remove the auto-generated palette, run this command.
 You will need to regenerate the palette if you have already run this command.

+> [!IMPORTANT]
+> The colors generated are heavily opinionated and might not work perfectly for all images.
+Please understand this, and raise any issues with the image palette generation along with an image on which we see that behaviour.
+Of course, we fix one image, we break another.

 ```console
 [aryanj@laptop:~]$ chroma remove
 ```